Leslie Goonewardene: Other political acts

 In the 1940s and 1950s, the LSSP and other leftist parties had led the opposition to the communal politics of successive governments.
 Goonewardene strongly opposed the Sinhala Only Act introduced by the SLFP government in 1956 and was chief among the Sinhalese and Marxist politicians to do so.
 During the parliamentary debate on the act, Goonewardene prophetically observed that:

 The Sinhala Only Act, opposed by Goonewardene, helped lead to the Sri Lankan Civil War.
 Goonewardene stood for re-election at the 1977 parliamentary election but was defeated by UNP candidate Neville Fernando.

 Legacy

 Goonewardene died on 11 April 1983.
 A vast procession was held around the city, followed by thousands of mourners.
 Goonewardene was designated as a National Hero of Sri Lanka for his leadership in the independence movement, and his efforts are celebrated each year on the Sri Lankan Independence Day.
 The Sri Lanka Postal Service commemorated him, and he was featured on a 5-rupee commemorative stamp.
-His cousin Cholomondeley Goonewardene was also a prominent LSSPer.
+His first cousin Cholomondeley Goonewardene was also a prominent LSSPer.
+Another first cousin was E.G. (Eardley) Goonewardena, a senior member of the Ceylon Civil Service and later Permanent Secretary to a number of ministries as well as the Prime Minister, and first to hold the position of Secretary to the office of the President of Sri Lanka.
 Despite being one of the largest landowners in Sri Lanka through inheritance, by his death he had pledged all of his wealth to charitable organisations.